-Eliminating harmful insects and crop-destroyers without adversely affecting beneficial predators, pollinators, and wildlife have been important considerations in organic horticulture.
+Eliminating harmful insects and crop-destroyers without adversely affecting beneficial predators and pollinators has been important considerations in organic farming.
 Green lacewings are a very effective natural help in dealing with many garden pests.

 Below are some tips for understanding their role, garden benefits, and how to attract them.

 Belonging to the order Neuroptera, green lacewings are attractive insects of the family Chrysopidae .
 They are a valuable part of any integrated pest management (IPM) system, being some of the most effective natural predators of garden pests.